SCXML to JANI Conversion

 Low-Level SCXML is the standard SCXML format defined here.

-The conversion between the two SCXML formats is implemented in ScxmlRoot.as_plain_scxml().
+The next subsections describe our conversion strategy from HL-SCXML to LL-SCXML.
+The entry-point for the conversion is implemented in ScxmlRoot.as_plain_scxml().
 TODO: Link to API.

 JANI Conversion